About

 David is a musician of long and varied experience, having played bass, whistle, flute, keyboards and pipes in a succession of bands, from Cobblers Last and the Great Eastern Ceilidh Company to the current line-up of Camus.
 He is an accomplished Northumbrian piper, having won the prestigious Open championship at the Northumbrian Pipers’ Society competitions in 2018 and 2019, as well as the Open at the Rothbury Traditional Music Festival, and the duet class at both competitions, with Andrew.
 Most recently we won the piping duet class at the Northumbrian Pipers’ Society competitions 2020, judged by Andy May.

 Andrew is an experienced musician, singer, and composer of songs and tunes.
 He has played with David and Greg for many years, in Cobblers Last, Camus, and The Great Eastern Ceilidh Company.
 He plays melodeons and Northumbrian small pipes in Camus, and has written songs and tunes in their repertoire, drawing on his family’s roots in Tyneside and Teesside.
-These include prizewinning tunes at the Rothbury Traditional Music Festival and the Northumbrian Pipers’ Society competitions.
-He has led a workshop in Northumbrian piping at the Cambridge Folk Festival for the last ten years, with David and a group of fellow pipers from Northumberland, London and Cambridge.
+These include prizewinning tunes at the Rothbury Traditional Music Festival and the Northumbrian Pipers’ Society competitions, and the Excellence in Composition prize at the Morpeth Northumbrian Gathering.
+He has led a workshop in Northumbrian piping at the Cambridge Folk Festival for the last thirteen years, with David and a group of fellow pipers from Northumberland, London and Cambridge.

 Brian is a gifted exponent of guitar and bouzouki across a range of genres, especially the traditional music of his native Ireland, which he plays with passion and drive.
 He’s also a talented song-writer, in the traditional manner.
 He has played with David, Andrew and Greg in an earlier lineup of Camus, and in the Great Eastern Ceilidh Company.
+He also plays regularly with the Magogs Ceilidh Band.
 Other acts he has featured in over the years include the gypsy jazz combo The Usual Suspects and a duo with the mandolinist and tenor banjo player Hugh Boyde.

 A set of Shetland tunes from the Cold Fen album